Preparing for college is one step, applying to a college is another.

 - Supporting documents such as *transcript/letters of recommendation/**ACT or SAT scores

-* A transcript without ACT/SAT scores can be sent electronically by making request thru Xello OR a paper copy of a transcript with ACT/SAT scores can be obtained in room 151 and mailed by the student
+* A transcript without ACT/SAT scores can be sent electronically by making a request thru Xello OR a paper copy of a transcript with ACT/SAT scores can be obtained in room 151 and mailed by the student

-**ACT/SAT scores can be requested to be included with the paper copy of an official transcript OR a student can go on to official website of ACT/SAT and request directly for a fee
+**ACT/SAT scores can be requested to be included with the paper copy of an official transcript OR a student can go on to the official website of ACT/SAT and request directly for a fee

 - Complete the FAFSA as early as October 1st of senior year